Softcatala/translation-memory-tools/README.rst

    Builds the translation memory: downloads files, merge them and builds the final translation memory

-apply-tm.py (experimental)
-   Downloads a file and applies the translation memory and lists the files that gain more translations

 compare-sets.py (for reporting propouses)
    Compares two sets of the PO files and counts the words